 Section 4G.
-Livestock - Milk Production
+Livestock - Milk Production This section is identical in the ILP and the CORE.

 Section 4H.
 Livestock - Egg Production This section is identical in the ILP and the CORE.

-Section 4I.
+Section 41.
 Livestock - Other Livestock Products This section is identical in the ILP and the CORE.